gourshete/gourshete.github.io/_posts/2019-07-07-string-comparison.markdown

 str=='X'
 str==='X'
 ```
-It does work in all scenarios we needed.
-But we often tend to look how same things can be done in more clean ways or how other developers in Rails
-community would have done that.

 The best place to look for such examples, in my opinion, is Rails repository on github itself.